AndMu/YiScanner/README.md

-# Yi Camera FTP Scanner and Video Clips/Images Downloader
+# Yi Camera FTP Scanner and Video Clips/Images Downloader with embedded FTP Server for other Cameras

+- **Automatic** network scanning for YI Cameras
+- **Embedded** FTP server for other cameras

 The application supports two modes - arguments explicitly specified in command prompt and configuration based.
 It can also run as Windows service.